ettoreciarcia/personal-website-hugo/content/publication/30-retrospective-2025/index.md

 First and foremost, I have not lost my mind, and that is the biggest achievement.
 One day, you might see me on the street wearing a tin foil hat shouting that the end of the world is near, but today is not that day.

+## 1 Contentment at Work

-## For the first time, I do not want to change companies
+For the first time, I do not want to change companies.
 Who would have thought it?
 I am simply happy where I am.
 I am calm.
 I never imagined I would reach this point.
 But here I am, and I feel good.